19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 [1/91; 1/94]

+[6/2006 wef 21/02/2006]

+[28/2009 wef 01/04/2010]

 ### Powers of punishment of senior disciplinary officer

-69\.—(1) A senior disciplinary officer may, upon conviction of an accused below the rank of warrant officer , impose any one of the following punishments:
+69\.—(1) A senior disciplinary officer may, upon conviction of an accused below the rank of warrant officer or ME3, impose any one of the following punishments:

 (a) detention for a period not exceeding 40 days;